-Academic absences pertain to all classes (including movement), after-school tutoring, college meetings, assemblies, and other all-school academic programs.
+Academic absences pertain to all classes (including movement), college meetings, assemblies, and other all-school academic programs.
 Failure to receive permission to miss them results in an unexcused absence.

 Tardiness is considered excused in a small number of circumstances such as poor weather and road conditions that inhibit a child's punctual arrival.